vikilpet/Web-Knocking/readme.md

 	http://100.100.1.2:2020/access_SeCrEtCoDe

-It is possible to support other vendors' devices with help of [netmiko](https://github.com/ktbyers/netmiko), but have MikroTik-s only.
+It is possible to support other vendors' devices with help of [netmiko](https://github.com/ktbyers/netmiko), but I only have MikroTik-s.

 ## Setup
 ### Option 1: EXE